This creamy, super light Raspberry Panna Cotta is the perfect make-ahead dessert and incredibly easy to make.

 - Pour into dessert molds or dishes, cover lightly and chill three hours.

-- About 20 minutes before panna cotta in fridge is set, repeat steps 1-3 with remaining cream, sugar, vanilla, water and gelatin.
-Allow to cool to lukewarm while panna cotta in fridge finishes setting.
+- About 20 minutes before panna cotta in the fridge is set, repeat steps 1-3 with remaining cream, sugar, vanilla, water, and gelatin.
+Allow to cool to lukewarm while panna cotta in the fridge finishes setting.

-- Remove from fridge when ready to serve.
+- Remove from the fridge when ready to serve.
 Garnish with shaved chocolate and sprigs of mint.